minetest-mods/irc/README.txt

  by anyone.
 Also, when someone sends a message to the channel, that text will be visible in-game.

+Messages that begin with "[off]" from in-game or IRC are not sent to the other side.

 This mod also adds a few chat commands:

     /irc_msg <nick> <message>